Mambilla Plateau: Vegetation

-The eucalyptus tree is the dominant tree is these man made forests as a result of the easily adaptability of the eucalyptus tree to the height and the cool climatic conditions on the plateau.
+The eucalyptus tree is the dominant tree in these man made forests as a result of the easily adaptability of the eucalyptus tree to the height and the cool climatic conditions on the plateau.
 The abundance of low lush green grasses on the plateau has attracted a large number of cattle, whose advent beginning during British rule affected the plateau's vegetation.
 This has resulted in overgrazing and widespread erosion on the plateau and has created problems between the cattle herders, referred to as the Fulanis and the indigenous people, the Mambila.

 People

-The major, original and predominant group of the Mambilla Plateau are the Fulani and Mambilla people.
-The 60,000-km2 Mambilla region straddling the borderlands here has been identified as containing remnants of "the Bantu who stayed home" as the bulk of Bantu-speakers moved away from the region (see Bantu expansion).
+The major, original and predominant group of the Mambilla Plateau are the Mambilla people.
+The largest minority groups are the fulanis and kaka people who came centuries later after the mambilla people settled in the Area .The 60,000-km2 Mambilla region straddling the borderlands here has been identified as containing remnants of "the Bantu who stayed home" as the bulk of Bantu-speakers moved away from the region (see Bantu expansion).